ChrisPritchard/Xelmish/README.md

 ## License

 Xelmish is provided under the **MIT** license.
 PLease contact me if you have issue with this.
 In addition, many if not all of the sample projects use fonts that are provided under the **SIL Open Font License**, a copy of which is in the root of the solution.

+## Credits

+Everything in this repo has been built solely by me, in line with the requirements of the competition.
+That said, it references the [Elmish](https://github.com/elmish/elmish) library over Nuget, created by @et1975 and others.
+The ease of use of their library was what inspired the creation of this.
+I also learnt how to integrate with Elmish via [Elmish.WPF](https://github.com/elmish/Elmish.WPF), and how to use it well via this excellent article by @MangelMaxime, ["My tips for working with Elmish"](https://medium.com/@MangelMaxime/my-tips-for-working-with-elmish-ab8d193d52fd)